highcharts-for-python/highcharts-core/docs/api.rst

 :class:`HighchartsMeta <highcharts_core.metaclasses.HighchartsMeta>` metaclass, which
 provides each class with a number of standard methods.

-These methods are the "workhorses" of the **Highcharts for Python Tolkit** and you will be relying heavily on them when using the library.
+These methods are the "workhorses" of the **Highcharts for Python Toolkit** and you will be relying heavily on them when using the library.
 Thankfully, their signatures and behavior is generally consistent - even if what happens "under the hood" is class-specific at times.